wolfSSL/wolfBoot/docs/compile.md

 By default, wolfBoot is compiled to use Ed25519 DSA.
 The implementation of ed25519 is smaller, while giving a good compromise in terms of boot-up time.

 Better performance can be achieved using ECDSA with curve p-256.
-To activate ECC256 support, use
+To activate ECC256, ECC384 or ECC521 support, use:

-`SIGN=ECC256`
+`SIGN=ECC256` or `SIGN=ECC384` or `SIGN=ECC521` respectively.

 when invoking `make`.

 RSA is also supported, with different key length.
-To activate RSA2048 or RSA4096, use:
+To activate RSA2048, RSA3072 or RSA4096, use:

-`SIGN=RSA2048`

-or

-`SIGN=RSA4096`

-respectively.
+`SIGN=RSA2048` or `SIGN=RSA3072` or `SIGN=RSA4096` respectively.

 Ed448 is also supported via `SIGN=ED448`.